brandendupont-mcw/second-cms/src/documentation-pages/serving_victims.md

 ## Indicators

-Below are a set of indicators that provide additional context about serving victims.
+Below are a set of <a href="/technical-notes#indicators">indicators</a>  that provide additional context about serving victims.
 These indicators help the DA's Office ensure they are supporting crime victims with timely outreach, ensuring victims' voices are heard, and preventing future victimization. <br>

 <br>